Li-ChangC/Data-Cleaning-and-EDA-Portfolio/README.md

 ### ✨ Why This Project?
 - **Data Cleaning** is a crucial step in any data workflow, ensuring datasets are ready for accurate analysis.
 - **EDA** helps uncover hidden insights and trends to make data-driven decisions.
-- This project highlights practical examples of SQL usage for both cleaning and analysis, making it a great reference for beginners and intermediate learners.
+- This project highlights practical examples of SQL & python usage for both cleaning and analysis, making it a great reference for beginners and intermediate learners.

 ---